FreeCAD/FreeCAD-documentation/wiki/Object_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> getPropertyByName

-getPropertyByName(name,checkOwner=0)
+getPropertyByName(name, checkOwner=0) -> object or Tuple

-Return the value of a named property.
+Returns the value of a named property.
 Note that the returned property may not always belong to this container (e.g. from a linked object).

+name : str
-* name: name of the property
+     Name of the property.
+checkOwner : int
-* checkOwner:  0: just return the property
+    0: just return the property.
-               1: raise exception if not found or the property does not belong to this container
+    1: raise exception if not found or the property does not belong to this container.
-               2: return a tuple(owner,property_value)
+    2: return a tuple (owner, propertyValue).

 #### <img src="images/type_method.svg" style="width:16px;"> getPropertyStatus

+getPropertyStatus(name='') -> list

-getPropertyStatus(name=''): Get property status.
+Get property status.

+name : str
-name(String): property name.
-If name is empty, return a list of supported text names of the status.
+    Property name.
+If empty, returns a list of supported text names of the status.

 #### <img src="images/type_method.svg" style="width:16px;"> getPropertyTouchList

+getPropertyTouchList(name) -> tuple

-Return a list of index of touched values for list type properties.
+Returns a list of index of touched values for list type properties.

+name : str
+    Property name.